 This article explains some of the reasons why the answer is a resounding ‘no’.
 If you want more information about the broker then you can visit our IQ Option review

 As technology advances, so do the deviousness and deception of fraudster’s tactics.
 With online trading and investing both booming in recent years, there has been an uptick in scams targeted at users.
-IQ Option is the most successful trading platforms out there, and so is an appealing target for those who want to part you from your money.
+IQ Option is the most successful trading platform out there, and so is an appealing target for those who want to part you from your money.

 As a result, IQ Option is obsessive about security.
 With over 40 million clients based in 213 countries around the world, they have to.
 Despite the best scam attempts of fraudsters, IQ Option is the world’s most reputable online broker.
 IQ Option’s users play a big role in keeping the platform safe.
 Responsibility for our actions begins with us.
 This is why we have put together this short article on scams for IQ Option traders to watch out for.
 Here we will explain some of the most popular scams and how you can protect yourself if a scammer targets you.